Amphetamine vs Methamphetamine: What’s the Difference?

 Even though people can legally obtain a prescription for it, amphetamines are still dangerous.
 Amphetamines provide a boost of energy to the central nervous system.
 Most legal forms are administered as pills and taken orally.
 Otherwise, when misusing the drug, people may snort or inject it.
 It can also come in the form of powder, paste, liquid, pills, or crystals.
 The now-energetic central nervous system eliminates the feeling of anxiety or lack of motivation so that the user can be more focused.

 Using amphetamines comes with a host of physical symptoms.
 This includes rapid heart rate and breathing, blurred vision, loss of weight and appetite, excessive sweating, and more.
 Drug or alcohol use at a young age affects not only the physicality of someone but also their mental development.
-According to the National Institute on Drug Abuse, when anyone, especially teens, starts to use drugs, three major areas of the brain are impacted the most.
+According to the National Institute on Drug Abuse, when anyone, especially teens, starts to use drugs, three major brain areas are impacted the most.

 Brain stem: Linked with the spine, this part of the brain works on keeping you alive by sending messages throughout the body to breathe, move, eat, and more.